Hedvig Elisabeth Charlotte of Holstein-Gottorp: Life as Queen

 The other candidates for the post of heir to the throne were the French General Jean Baptiste Bernadotte, Prince Peter of Holstein-Gottorp, and the Danish Prince Charles August of Augustenburg.
 She was skeptical in all cases for the sake of Swedish independence, as she feared that Sweden would become a part of the French Empire under Bernadotte, or the Russian Empire (as Peter of Holstein was married to a Russian), or an appendage to Denmark.
 During a meeting in the garden with Adlersparre, she stated: "I am very happy to be Swedish and I would not wish to be either French, Russian or Danish."
 Augustenburg was eventually chosen.
-He was expected to bring Norway to Sweden as a replacement for Finland.
+He was expected to bring Norway to Sweden as a replacement for Finland, which had been ceded to the Russian Empire in the Treaty of Fredrikshamn in 1809 and became established as the autonomous Grand Duchy of Finland.

 It is unknown whether she had any influence upon the constitutional reform of 1809, though she is known to have discussed it with several statesmen.
 She stated that she disliked party divisions but also absolute monarchy, and wished for the public to decide about the matters concerning them through "elected representatives".

 Before the arrival of Augustenburg, the King suffered a stroke and became unable to reign, whereupon she informally presided over the council in his place.
 The Gustavian party asked her to accept the post of regent, exclude the newly appointed Augustenburg and adopt the former Crown Prince Gustav as heir.

 There was a fear of a coup by her and the Gustavians.
 Adlersparre, who arrived after having prepared the arrival of Augustenburg, met her outside the bedroom of the King.
 Adlersparre asked: